Dedication to the

 The application is based on the same technology and database that ensures our expertise in traceability and our achievements in assessments and audits, and is now available to rural producers, so they can monitor their suppliers and map risks in their own business dealings.

-Throughout 2021, we have held workshops to inform and raise awareness among producers about the importance of adopting the tool, not only to mitigate risks, but also to add value to their production, since it offers greater credibility and transparency.
+We are focusing our efforts on training our direct suppliers on the importance of using the tool through workshops, field visits and sending guidance materials, with the aim of disseminating and raising awareness among producers about the importance of adopting the tool not only to mitigate risks, but also to add value to production, since it offers greater credibility and transparency.

 Watch the SMGeo Prospec app launch webinar: